nour-farhat/Face-Recognition-Project-/README.md

 # SOME EXTRA INFORMATION ABOUT THE CODE

-This project was created as part of a Deep Learning course final project in April 2025.
+This project was created as part of our AI-machine learning and analytics course final project in April 2025.
-It explores practical applications of AI in education and proposes a scalable, real-world solution for a recurring institutional problem.
+It explores practical applications of deep learning, specifically face detection and recognition in education and proposes a scalable, real-world solution for a recurring institutional problem.